ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

 - Find the **Main Menu** and Publish it, turning the grey cross to a green tick.

 The visible items in the original Main Menu should now work normally.
+If the Main Menu has no visible items it will not be displayed.

 ## Adding an Extra Language